 If you got this new pressure cooker you might be looking for an easy Crock Pot Express ribs recipe and I have one for you here!
 Tender fall off the bone barbecue ribs cooked in less than 30 minutes is now possible!
 Husband and kid approved, this is the only way I cook them now.

 Are you new to pressure cooking?
-Or maybe you’re just looking for a hearty finger licking good meal everyone in your house will rave about, well these easy Crock Pot Express ribs are sure to please and SO simple to make!
-With just 3 ingredients needed you can throw these together and have fall off the bone ribs done in about 30 minutes.
-If you like it a bit crispy and more done on the top a quick trip in the broiler does the trick, or serve right out of the pot with a side of vegetables or chips and you have yourself the perfect comfort food.
+Maybe you’re just looking for a hearty finger licking good meal everyone in your house will rave about.
+Well, these easy Crock Pot Express ribs are sure to please and SO simple to make!
+With just 3 ingredients needed, you can throw these together and have fall off the bone ribs done in about 30 minutes.
+If you like them a bit crispy a quick trip in the broiler does the trick.
+Or serve right out of the pot with a side of vegetables and you have yourself the perfect comfort food.
 To find more simple and delicious Crock Pot Express recipes look here. (originally published 4/18, affiliate links present)

 If you want to crisp up the outside then just put it under your broiler on high.
-Put them on a cookie sheet on the middle rack, for 3-4 minutes or I have a dual toaster oven + air fryer here that I love and used for this.
+Put them on a cookie sheet on the middle rack for about 4 minutes.
+I also have a dual toaster oven + air fryer that I love and used for this.
 I set it at 350 for about 4-5 minutes and it came out nice and toasty like you see here.

-It is totally up to you how you like them.
-Straight out of the pot they are delicious and fall off the bone tender, if you love the outside like you see below then just follow these steps to the perfect pressure cooker ribs!
+- It is totally up to you if you finish off these bbq ribs.
+Straight out of the pot they are delicious and fall off the bone tender.
+If you love the outside like you see below then just follow these steps to the perfect pressure cooker ribs!

-If you start your Crockpot Express ribs and shortly after it beeps and shows an E6 code there is no need to worry….this happens and is easily fixed.
-Just release the steam valve (there is probably no steam to be let out), open your lid, adjust your ribs so they aren’t sitting flat on the bottom of the pot and sauce is between your ribs and the bottom of your pressure cooker.
+If you start your Crockpot Express ribs and shortly after it beeps and shows an E6 code there is no need to worry.
+This sometimes happens and is easily fixed.
+Just release the steam valve (there is probably no steam to be let out), open your lid, adjust your ribs so they aren’t sitting flat on the bottom of the pot.
+Also make sure there is sauce in between your ribs and the bottom of your pressure cooker.

 Add another 1/2 c. of water which may help avoid the code appearing again too.
-The E6 error code is a sign that something may be burning (but sometimes occurs when things are fine) but maybe needs just a bit more liquid.
+The E6 error code is a sign that something may be burning (but sometimes occurs when things are fine).
+Sometimes it just needs just a bit more liquid.
 You can read more about Crockpot Express E6 error code here.

 Here’s all you need to make these easy Crock Pot Express ribs